IAL 1: Scientific Notation, Units, Math, Angles, Plots, Physics, Orbits

 The fall-off is illustrated in the figure below (local link / general link: function_behaviors_plot.html).

-Sun and each planet individually can be approximated to 1st order as a gravitational two-body system?
-The explication is given in the figure below (local link / general link: two_body_system_unexact.html).
+Sun and each planet individually can be approximated to 1st order as a gravitational two-body system and why the rest of the observable universe has NO affect on the internal motions of planetary systems in the figure below (local link / general link: two_body_system_unexact.html).

-The whole universe is self-gravitating and has a unified evolution for that reason among other reasons---which we'll get to in IAL 30: Cosmology.
+The whole observable universe is self-gravitating and has a unified evolution for that reason (among other reasons).
+We'll get to the unified evolution in IAL 30: Cosmology.

 Similarly, on a smaller scale, planetary systems are also self-gravitating and usually sufficiently isolated that their internal motions are completely determined by internal forces (which hereafter we assume to be the case).
 The external gravitational field merely determines the motion of the center of mass.
-Planetary systems are, in fact, good examples of center-of-mass free-fall inertial (COMFFI) frames (which we discussed above) sufficiently isolated so that only internal forces determine the internal motions.
+Planetary systems are, in fact, usually good examples of celestial frames (which we discussed above subsection The Basics of Reference Frames Relevant to Physics) sufficiently isolated so that only internal forces determine the internal motions.

 Now every astro-body in a planetary system (e.g., the Solar System) attracts gravitationally every other astro-body of the system because of the long-range nature of gravity.